 "Tucker's chiasmatic entwining of Derrida and Duchamp is a precise but accessible, cogent but playful double session: a marvelous and unique explication and demonstration of the principle strategies of two of the twentieth century's most influential oeuvres.
 An antidote to the myriad arid applications of Derrida's thought, this book is a pleasure to read both for its style and for its substance."-Stuart Kendall, Eastern Kentucky University

 I am a Professor of Humanities here at Chadron State College where I have been on the faculty since 1998.
 I earned my Ph.D. in Interdisciplinary Humanities from Florida State University in Tallahassee.
 My research and teaching interests are in continental philosophy, philosophical aesthetics, philosophy of film, and modernism.
-I teach The Humanistic Tradition (in various forms), Introduction to Film, Comparative Religions, Love and Desire in the Western Tradition, and Explorations in the Humanities.
 My book titled Derridada: Duchamp as Readymade Deconstruction was published in 2008.
-My most recent publication is a co-edited (with Stuart Kendall) collection of essays on the filmmaker Terrence Malick published this year by Continuum Press titled Terrence Malick: Film and Philosophy.
+My most recent publication is a co-edited (with Stuart Kendall) collection of essays on the filmmaker Terrence Malick published by Continuum Press titled Terrence Malick: Film and Philosophy.
+I am currently writing a book about images of walking in film under contract with University of Edinburgh Press.
 At various times in my life before teaching at CSC I have lived in Los Angeles, Philadelphia, New Orleans, Orlando, and New York City, and have worked as a waiter, an audio guide at the Philadelphia Museum of Art, a security guard at the Metropolitan Museum of Art, film production assistant, photo stylist, documentary film researcher, surfing instructor, and book editor.
 When not teaching, my favorite activity is travel.
 When at home my interests include painting (at which I have barely any talent), home brewing very potent Belgian beers, writing poetry, and hiking in the Pine Ridge and Black Hills.
-I share my home with two cats (the real owners of the house), a German Shepherd, a Scottish Deerhound, and a school of fish.
-I love everything about coffee—except when it’s decaffeinated—and coffee culture.
+I share my home with a Texan named Katy (she is an Associate Professor in the Counseling Department), a cat (who really now lives on the porch next door where he lords over the other neighborhood felines), a German Shepherd, a Scottish Deerhound, and an Australian Shepherd.
+I am extremely keen on coffee, except when it is decaffeinated, and coffee culture.
 I love living in Nebraska, but I will always yearn for the sea.

 The conviction that teaching is a dialogical activity, along with a belief in active learning, is the core of my teaching philosophy.
 I rarely lecture in my classes.
 I believe rather in a student-learning approach to teaching, actively engaging students by presenting ideas and concepts in ways that foster discussion and critical thinking.
 Creative teaching in the humanities often means traversing traditional disciplinary boundaries and encouraging students to make interdisciplinary connections between ideas and to develop and present their own arguments about the subject matter.
 The process of teaching must therefore always remain open ended and flexible, allowing even the most disparate ideas room to be explored and articulated by both teacher and student.